WBSS (AM): History

 The new ownership changed the station's city of license to Pleasantville and relocated its transmitter to the WOND site in that city.
 The call letters were changed to WGYM and a sports talk format was instituted.
-In 2001 the WUSS call sign returned and the format was changed to gospel; in the next few years, the station tried playing R&B oldies, then pop oldies (simulcasting WTKU), went back to sports talk, then began simulcasting WTKU again (taking on the WTKU call letters in 2006).
+In 2001 the WUSS call sign returned and the format was changed to gospel; in the next few years, the station tried playing R&B oldies, then pop oldies (simulcasting WTKU-FM), went back to sports talk, then began simulcasting WTKU again (taking on the WTKU call letters in 2006).
 In the spring of 2007, the call sign was changed to WTAA and the station began to run a progressive talk radio format, mostly fed from the Air America Radio network.
-It also carried Imus In The Morning.
+It also carried Imus in the Morning.

 On October 9, 2008, the talk format was abandoned in favor of Bustos Media's satellite-driven regional Mexican format.
 The following February, WTAA again changed its format to tropical music, simulcast from WBON in Westhampton, New York.
 The callsign changed to WBSS in January 2010.

 On August 12, 2011, the station switched to a simulcast of WOND.
 The station changed once more on September 30, 2011, when WBSS began to simulcast Philadelphia sports radio station WIP-FM, branded as "WIP at the Beach".

 WBSS went off the air at the time of Hurricane Sandy.
 By late February 2013 it had resumed broadcasting.
 The station broadcast WOND, until April 3, 2013, the station returned to a simulcast of WTKU.

-On August 5, 2019, WBSS became one of the first terrestrial radio stations in the country dedicated entirely to sports betting, teaming up with The BetR Network, as the station re-branded as "Sports Betting Radio."
+On August 5, 2019, WBSS became one of the first terrestrial radio stations in the country dedicated entirely to sports betting, teaming up with The BetR Network, as the station re-branded as "Sports Betting Radio".
+The station aired programming from the VSIN network, along with several hours of local programming and sports updates."

+On June 28, 2024, the station flipped from sports betting radio to Regional Mexican, branded as "El Jefe 1490".